Flight-Free-UK/flight_free_uk_website/source/posts/could-you-be-flight-free-in-2021.html.markdown

 ![Graph shows that taking a flight is the most carbon-heavy thing you can do](/images/uploads/bar_chart.png)

 The purpose of #FlightFree2021 is first and foremost about reducing emissions by encouraging people to take a year off flying.
 But just as important is the social effect of that decision.
-We humans are easily influenced by those around us – we usually want to fit in with the crowd.
+We humans are easily influenced by those around us – we want to fit in with the crowd.
 The advantage of this is that change can happen quickly.
 If lots of people take a flight free year, many more will follow.

 > "We are influenced by those around us.
 If lots of people take a flight free year, many more will follow."